shc0743/myencryption/README.md

 The easiest way to use is to [Get the application based on the module](./impl/Python/encryption_app-v2.py).
 If you need to use it in your project:

 1. [Get the module](./impl/Python/encryption.py)
+2. Ensure that `pycryptodome` is installed.
-2. It is very easy-to-use.
+3. It is very easy-to-use.

 ```python
 # yourcode.py